donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 ![alt text](https://github.com/donsmithsf/sql/blob/main/projects/Liquor%20Sales/images/09-3.JPG "Title")
 ![alt text](https://github.com/donsmithsf/sql/blob/main/projects/Liquor%20Sales/images/09-3-graph.JPG "Title")

-As we can see, both graphs are almost identical, and tell the same story: sales peaked in April, and were on a downward trend into the next year.
+As we can see, both graphs are almost identical, and tell the same story: sales are at their highest in the beginning of the year, peak in April, and were on a downward trend into the next year.

 For full data output, see [sheet 09](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=467741207).